 The dress code will be in effect during the semester when clinic sessions are being held.
 When the clinic is closed, the dress code will not be in effect.
 These standards apply to all students (including clinicians and student observers), graduate assistants, secretaries, and student workers who enter the clinic for personal or professional reasons.
-Graduate clinicians acquiring hours in the clinic are required to wear the approved AAMU CSD picture ID AND a lab coat over acceptable attire when conducting duties in the clinic.
-This list will be updated as
+Graduate clinicians acquiring hours in the clinic are required to wear the approved AAMU CSD picture ID AND the designated AAMU CSD scrub set.
+Students are also permitted to wear the designated AAMU CSD scrubs on externship sites (schools and medical sites).
+This list will be updated as needed.